zphrs/cse130-notes/src/content/notes/day2.md

 ### Tradeoffs

+---

 Ex.
 Time vs Memory

 ## Complexity Definitions

 Large number of components with a large number of interconnections which are not uniformly organized.

-If there are a lot of irregularities and/or it takes many words to describe the system then it’s complex.
+If there are a lot of irregularities and/or it takes many words to describe the system.

 ## Sources of Complexity